dfrencham/dfrencham.github.io/_posts/2014-06-07-how-i-got-burned-win8.md

 To do this, start the repair option in the installer, and head back to the command prompt.
 Then do this:

+<pre><code class="language-powershell">
 //Boot up the command prompt (boot off DVD/USB, press shift-f10 when you get past the welcome screen) and do this:

 // use DIR commands to figure out which drive is your USB drive, and which is your SSD DIR /A C:
 DIR /A D:
 DIR /A E:

 // copy USB drive files to your SSD
 // in my case the command was XCOPY /E /H /R E:\ C:\
-	XCOPY /E /H /R <source> <target>
+XCOPY /E /H /R &lt;source&gt; &lt;target&gt;

 // now take the USB drive out and reboot.
 You should be in a working window 8 setup!
+</code></pre>

 Problem solved, Windows 8 installed.
 [Here is a page](http://forum.notebookreview.com/samsung/697841-guide-how-install-windows-7-8-via-usb-np700z.html) with lots of solutions (including the above) for problems you may face installing Windows from a USB stick.
 Check them out.